3uky/enum-nosql/README.md

 # enum-nosql
-MongoDB noSQL injection exploit example from **Hack the Box / mango** <https://app.hackthebox.com/machines/214> for usernames and their password enumeration.
+MongoDB noSQL injection exploit example from **Hack the Box / mango** <https://app.hackthebox.com/machines/214> for username and password enumeration.

 ## authentication bypass
 If parameter values are directly taken from autentization form as follow: